Guruvendra47/Snowflake---Streamlit---30-Days-of-AI/Day18_Generating_Embeddings_for_Customer_Reviews/Readme.md

 # 📘 Explanation

-## 🎯 How It Works: Step-by-Step
+## 🧠 How It Works: Step‑by‑Step

-Let's break down what each part of the code does.
+Let’s break down what each part of the code does.

+---

 ## 1️⃣ Load Chunks from Day 17